Gunlord: Release

-Gunlord was first announced in late 2011 for Neo Geo and Dreamcast, with the MVS version being originally slated for a December 2011 launch while both the AES and Dreamcast version would follow in July 2012 but was quietly delayed until it was published on 26 March 2012 for Neo Geo MVS.
+Gunlord was first announced in late 2011 for Neo Geo and Dreamcast.
+Neo Geo MVS version was originally slated for a December 2011 launch but was quietly delayed until it was published on 26 March 2012.
 The Dreamcast version was published on 21 June 2012 in a Japanese-style DVD packaging as three editions; a regular edition, a limited edition featuring an alternate cover art and a soundtrack enclosed with the game, as well as a collector "Dragon Box" edition containing both releases.
-The Neo Geo AES version was not released until 25 April 2013, complete with packaging mimicking officially licensed Neo Geo releases.
+The Neo Geo AES version was released on 25 April 2013, complete with packaging mimicking officially licensed Neo Geo releases.
 In May 2017, a second run of the AES version was made available on the official page of NG:Dev.Team.

 In 2013, NG:Dev.Team became an authorized Nintendo developer and the company launched an Indiegogo campaign to raise funds to bring Gunlord to the Nintendo 3DS and Wii U via the Nintendo eShop as well as PC in September of the same year but despite the fundraiser receiving press across publications such as Destructoid and Joystiq, the project was cancelled within the same month and proved unsuccessful in reaching its funding goal of €40,000.
 The game was also slated to be in development for the Coleco Chameleon before the console was cancelled.
 An updated version titled Gunlord X was first released by NG:Dev.Team for Nintendo Switch on 22 May 2019 and later in Japan on 12 December of the same year, featuring extended stages and new bosses not found in the original versions, among other additions.
 The Switch version was also published by NG:Dev.Team in a physical format as two releases; a regular release and a collector release limited to 999 copies.
-On 10 December 2019, Gunlord X was later ported to PlayStation 4.
+Gunlord X was later ported to PlayStation 4 on December 10 of the same year.